They’re fierce, fast and fur-ocious…

 9. Adult jaguars weigh between 45 to 113 kilograms.

-10. From the tip of his nose to the tip of his tail, a jaguar can be 240cm long.
+10. From the tip of their nose to the tip of their tail, a jaguar can be 240cm long.